xJoe/AndroidAPSdocs/docs/EN/Configuration/DanaRS-Insulin-Pump.md

 * Select Menu by tapping the 3 dots in the top right.
 Select Preferences.

-* Select DanaRS Pair New Pump, and click your DanaRS serial number.
+* Select DanaRS Pair New Pump, and click your DanaRS serial number. **Dana RS firmware v3 needs** [additional steps](#additional-pairing-steps-for-dana-rs-with-firmware-v3).

   ![AAPS pair Dana RS](../images/AAPS_DanaRSPairing.png)

 * Select Pump password and input your password.

+### Additional pairing steps for Dana RS with firmware v3

+* Enter pairing key 1 and 2 as shown on pump screen.
+* If the pump screen times out, the keys are invalid and you need to do this all over again.
+* In order to keep the pump screen on, press (-) on the pump every few seconds.

 ### Default password